NeilBotelho/YSP-Exoplanets/README.md

 # Rough Overview of project

+## Classification of exoplanets into habitable or not

 * YSP-ExoplanetsThe original dataset from the exoplanet archive is in the exoplanets.csv file

 * Initially I removed all columns that contained the limit or error of a measurement eg st_radvlim(Radial Velocity Limit Flag)